 Is There Only One Way To Float On Your Back?

-There are many misconceptions polluting various aspects of swimming that have somehow been spread and taken to be truth.
-Some may call this folklore, but we call this mayhem!
-One of the biggest swimming misconceptions is the notion that there is one way and only one way to float on the back.
-This belief is leading many adults and older children to believe that they have no buoyancy and cannot float on their back!
+There are many misconceptions polluting various aspects of swimming that have somehow been spread and taken to be the truth.
+Some may call this folklore, but we call this mayhem.
+One of the biggest swimming misconceptions is the notion that there is only one way to float on the back.
+This belief is leading many adults and older children to believe that they have no buoyancy and cannot float.
 We’re here to tell you that you can float!
 Everyone can back float!
-Even if your body is composed of 100% muscle, we are here to guarantee that you can float on your back.
+Even if your body is composed of 100% muscle, you can float on your back.

 The belief that someone cannot float on their back is so common among many adults.
-The thing we hear most often from adults is, “I get into my back, and my legs immediately fall.
-While I can keep a float on my stomach, my back float cannot be maintained as my legs just fall to the ground.”
-Many adults feel this way because they did not get the opportunity to be introduced to floating at a young age.
+The thing we hear most often from adults is, “I get onto my back, and my legs immediately fall.
+Or “while I can keep afloat on my stomach, I’m unable to maintain my back float because my legs fall to the ground”.
+Many adults feel this way because they didn’t get the opportunity to be introduced to floating at a young age.
 When we are younger, our bodies are smaller, we weigh less, and we don’t have very much muscle mass.
 It’s great to learn swimming as your body is still growing so that you can feel how to do certain things like floating before you begin to develop more muscle or begin to distribute your weight in different sections of your body.

 How To Float: Kick A Little

-Many adults didn’t get the opportunity to learn how to swim when they were younger, but that doesn’t mean you can’t float!
+Many adults didn’t get the opportunity to learn how to swim when they were younger.
+That doesn’t mean you can’t float.
 The feeling that your legs are too heavy can be easily corrected: kick a little!
 Sounds a little crazy, right?
 Kicking on a back float?
 A small, tiny flutter kick can help pick your legs up from sinking and can be very relaxing.
 Once you flutter kick a little bit, you will re-establish the back-float equilibrium, and you can stop kicking.
-Remember that this position is supposed to be a relaxing position, or even a life-saving position, so we aren’t trying to exhaust all of our energy in the kicking.
+Remember that this position is supposed to be a relaxing position or even a life-saving position, so we aren’t trying to exhaust all of our energy in the kicking.

-For this reason, make sure that you are conscious of your kicks and be sure to maintain very slow, small kicks.
-To give you a rough idea of how hard to kick: your feet shouldn’t break the surface of the water and there shouldn’t be a lot of splash.
+Make sure that you are conscious of your kicks and be sure to maintain very slow small kicks.
+Your feet shouldn’t break the surface of the water and there shouldn’t be a lot of splashes.
 Once your toes get to the top of the water, and your body is re-established in a horizontal equilibrium position, go ahead and stop kicking.
 When you feel your legs begin to fall again, just pick back up those small kicks!